yorkulibraries/yufile/README.md

 # LaTeX template for continuing appointment and tenure files

 At York University faculty achieve tenure while librarians and archivists achieve continuing appointment, which is equivalent but managed with a slightly different process.
-For everyone, a file preparation works with the candidate to build a file that forms the candidate's application for advancement or promotion.
+For everyone, a file preparation committee works with the candidate to build a file that forms the candidate's application for advancement or promotion.
 The file is made up of various documents that show the candidate meets all the necessary criteria.
+In the Libraries, it will usually be over 300 pages.

 + [2021–2024 tenure and promotion, and continuing appointment, document](https://www.yufa.ca/2021_24_t_p)
 + [T&P toolkit for faculty](https://www.yorku.ca/secretariat/senate/tenure-and-promotions-committee/tp-toolkit/)